Regain Volume Lost After a Mastectomy in Austin, TX

 Download Our Breast Reconstruction Post-Operative Care Guides

 We've compiled detailed post-operative care instructions to best equip our breast reconstruction patients throughout their recovery process.
 To ensure the best and safest recovery, your plan encompasses appropriate prescriptions and clear directions towards maintaining your comfort to get you back to normal life and activity as soon as possible.
 Individual patients respond uniquely, and the type of procedure may differ, but these basic guidelines will help you along your journey.

 Results that Last

 For the right patient, reconstruction using breast implants can be an effective way to restore your body and your self-confidence after your cancer diagnosis and treatment.
-Dr. Fisher is a board-certified plastic surgeon and fellow of the American College of Surgeons who specializes in breast reconstruction and offers a broad spectrum of techniques, so she can customize your surgery to create the aesthetic look you want.
-She will work closely with your oncology team as well to ensure your reconstruction does not compromise your treatment in any way.
+Our reconstructive plastic surgeons specialize in breast reconstruction and offer a broad spectrum of techniques, so they can customize your surgery to create the aesthetic look you want.
+Your surgeon will work closely with your oncology team as well to ensure your reconstruction does not compromise your treatment in any way.